 WMU's Medieval Institute Publications has launched Past Imperfect, a new series of short-form books that focus on the Middle Ages, are written in scholarly yet edgy and accessible language, and are garnering broad acclaim.

-Watch our Odyssey Reading Marathon
+Watch Odyssey Reading Marathon

-Faculty's Poetry translations featured
+Faculty's Poetry Translations Featured

 Poetry International Web is featuring the poet Takako Arai along with Dr. Jeffrey Angles' translations of her work.
 On the site are videos showing Arai and Angles reading her work in Japanese and English translation.